String Diagrammatic Electrical Circuit Theory

 We extended existing compositional treatments of electrical circuit theory by including meters and controlled sources, enabling the analysis of closed circuits.
 We introduced the impedance calculus and demonstrated its power by solving simple circuits, and by proving a number of results---with the superposition theorem and Th\'evenin's theorem particularly notable, well-known examples from the corpus of standard electrical circuit theory.
 We also proved a representation theorem and characterised the expressivity of our circuit language, which is exactly that of circuits built up of standard textbook elements.
 With the syntactic approach, proofs are pleasingly simple, involving simple invariants and induction.

-It is worth to step back and consider the bigger picture.
+It is worth stepping back to consider the bigger picture.
 We believe that the results herein are evidence that, while it is uncontroversial to say that electrical circuits are relational entities, they are better understood using relational \emph{mathematics}.
 The benefit of not turning everything into matrices is that theorems are more crisp to state, the relationships and symmetries between various results become more immediately apparent, annoying ``degenerate'' cases are not ignored, and proofs become more satisfying.

 There is much future work: while we could not include all of the theorems, we are confident of being able to replicate the majority of standard electrical circuit theory using these techniques.
 An obvious open question is how far can this approach take us?
 The passage from Graphical Linear Algebra to Graphical Affine Algebra allows to pass from passive circuits to non-passive circuits.
-The next, obvious challenge is to go beyond linearity: for example, if we were to satisfactory capture the diode, we would get transistors, enabling the compositional analysis of arbitrary electronic circuits.
+The next, obvious challenge is to go beyond linearity: for example, if we were to satisfactorily capture the diode, we would get transistors, enabling the compositional analysis of arbitrary electronic circuits.